msorvig/rust-vendored-qt/README.md

          ^~~~~~~~~~~~~~~~~
     1 error generated.

-Not so easy; at the wery least we need to provide configuration header files.
+Not so easy; at the very least we need to provide configuration header files.

 ## Getting started (for developers of this crate)